Plawro/Plawro/README.md

 Hello, I’m @Plawro

 ## Dev:
-🟢»For some time I am already working with Unity
+🔴»For some time I am already working with Unity

-🟣»Experienced in working with HTML, CSS, CMD scripting, AI image making,...
+🟠»Experienced in working with HTML, CSS, CMD scripting, AI image making,...

 🟡»Others that I tried: VS forms apps, Roblox development and some other game engines...

-🔵»Simplifying and optimizing projects - more FPS, more fun
+🟤»Simplifying and optimizing projects - more FPS, more fun

 ## Me:
 🔴»I like scary stuff m8

-🟠»Also I really like sakuras, nature, technology, slightly airsoft, music (mostly Phonk or Dubstep tho), dreamcore
+🟣»Also I really like sakuras, nature, technology, slightly airsoft, music (mostly Phonk or Dubstep tho), dreamcore

-🟡»Favorite color: purple, smh I like rain and the smell of fresh night air
+🔵»Favorite color: purple, smh I like rain and the smell of fresh night air

-🟤»Other hobbies: Arduino, 3D printing, art, design, stories, prototyping and making projects,
+🟢»Other hobbies: Arduino, 3D printing, art, design, stories, prototyping and making projects,

 - 🌱 I’m currently learning coding ig
 <br><br><br>